 Colorado is one of the states in which recreational and medicinal marijuana use is legal.
-According to a 2014 National Institute on Drug Abuse report, marijuana was a major drug of abuse in the state and in the Denver-Boulder metropolitan area.
-However, other drugs have seen an upward trend in recent years as well.
-These include cocaine, methamphetamines, heroin and prescription opioids.
+While marijuana is a major drug of abuse in the state, other drugs have also seen an upward trend in recent years, including cocaine, methamphetamine, heroin and prescription opioids.
 This trend proves the need for drug and alcohol rehab.
-Colorado is home to many facilities that offer rehab programs.

 Choosing a Colorado Rehab Facility

 Like the individuals they impact, drug and alcohol addictions are complex.
-That’s why generic solutions to substance use disorders don’t usually work.
-Treatment must be tailored to the individual.
+That’s why generic solutions to addiction treatment don’t usually work.
+Treatment must be tailored to the person.
 While each alcohol and drug rehab center in Colorado has a slightly different approach to recovery, it’s important that you choose a facility that keeps your unique needs as a patient and person in mind.
-Many of the drug rehab programs Colorado offers include personalized programs to meet these needs.
+Fortunately, many rehab facilities include personalized programs to meet these needs.

-The Recovery Village offers state-of-the-art treatment programs that are as varied as the individuals taking part in them.
-With a center conveniently located in Palmer Lake, Colorado, The Recovery Village offers comprehensive healing to local and out-of-state patients alike.
-For those interested in receiving treatment outside the state of Colorado, The Recovery Village offers a number of facilities throughout the country, including locations in Washington, Ohio and Florida.
+The Recovery Village offers state-of-the-art treatment programs as varied as the individuals participating in them.
+With a center conveniently located in Palmer Lake, Colorado, The Recovery Village at Palmer Lake provides comprehensive healing for local and out-of-state patients.
+For those interested in receiving treatment outside Colorado, The Recovery Village offers many facilities nationwide, including in Washington, Ohio, New Jersey and Florida.
 Each facility: